mundschenk-at/comment-mail-kb/tutorials/2015/8-sso-integration.md

 [![2014-11-24_00-04-04](https://cloud.githubusercontent.com/assets/1563559/5162574/6ec1ea96-736d-11e4-99b4-c4aa5e3106d5.png)](https://cloud.githubusercontent.com/assets/1563559/5162574/6ec1ea96-736d-11e4-99b4-c4aa5e3106d5.png)

+### Step 5.
+Obtain oAuth Key/Secret

-**Step 6.** The last step is to obtain your oAuth Key/Secret for the Google App (Project), and give those details to your installation of Comment Mail™.
+The last step is to obtain your oAuth Key/Secret for the Google App (Project), and give those details to your installation of Comment Mail™.
 Here are a couple of screenshots to help you with this part.

 [![2014-11-24_00-06-33](https://cloud.githubusercontent.com/assets/1563559/5162614/fa6cff4a-736d-11e4-811a-86540d65cc7e.png)](https://cloud.githubusercontent.com/assets/1563559/5162614/fa6cff4a-736d-11e4-811a-86540d65cc7e.png)

 [![2014-11-24_00-07-51](https://cloud.githubusercontent.com/assets/1563559/5162615/fa917384-736d-11e4-9eda-5cbc0eff6467.png)](https://cloud.githubusercontent.com/assets/1563559/5162615/fa917384-736d-11e4-9eda-5cbc0eff6467.png)

-[\[back to services list\]](#-services)
+_[\[back to services list\]](#-services)_

 ---

 <a id="-linkedin"></a>
 ## LinkedIn SSO Integration

-**Step 1.** Visit the LinkedIn Developer Network:
+### Step 1.
+Visit the LinkedIn Developer Network

-  https://developer.linkedin.com/ Sign-in or create a new account.
+See: <https://developer.linkedin.com/>; sign-in or create a new account.

+### Step 2.
+Create New Application

-**Step 2.** Once you're logged-in, click the "Add New Application" link from [this page](https://www.linkedin.com/secure/developer).
+Once you're logged-in, click the "Add New Application" link from [this page](https://www.linkedin.com/secure/developer).

 [![2014-11-24_00-21-43](https://cloud.githubusercontent.com/assets/1563559/5162772/e840410e-736f-11e4-9844-eafdb0309442.png)](https://cloud.githubusercontent.com/assets/1563559/5162772/e840410e-736f-11e4-9844-eafdb0309442.png)

-**Step 3.** LinkedIn asks for a whole bunch of information when you create a new App.
+LinkedIn asks for a whole bunch of information when you create a new App.
 Not all of these fields are required; and in fact, many of them are unnecessary for what we want to do with LinkedIn here.

-In this step, LinkedIn will ask for your oAuth 2.0 Callback URL, so it's a good idea to get this ready.
+LinkedIn will ask for your oAuth 2.0 Callback URL, so it's a good idea to get this ready.
 You can find this in your Comment Mail™ options from the WP Dashboard.
 Here is a screenshot to help you out.

 [![2014-11-24_00-31-33](https://cloud.githubusercontent.com/assets/1563559/5162882/7eee10ee-7371-11e4-86d6-79e446f69674.png)](https://cloud.githubusercontent.com/assets/1563559/5162882/7eee10ee-7371-11e4-86d6-79e446f69674.png)